A brief introduction to matrix hydrodynamics: Introduction

 This survey is a hands-on introduction to matrix hydrodynamics.
-As such, it requires little more than linear algebra and vector calculus.
+It requires little more than linear algebra and vector calculus.
 The focus is on Zeitlin's model on the sphere, including a brief but complete illustration of how to carry out simulations with the Python code \quflow .
-The wider, ongoing applications of matrix hydrodynamics are outlined, without details, in section~\ref{sec:topics}.
-For a more in-depth introduction to matrix hydrodynamics, including quantization theory and numerical convergence, we refer to another publication of ours~\cite{MoVi2024}.
+The wider, ongoing applications of matrix hydrodynamics are outlined in Section~\ref{sec:topics}.
+For a more in-depth introduction, including quantization theory and numerical convergence, we refer to another publication of ours~\cite{MoVi2024}.
+The results in the paper are mostly known, except those in Section~\ref{sec:noise}.